Maronato/authifi/README.md

 # 🛜 Authifi

-## Introduction
-Hey there!
 Authifi is a simple tool for easier MAC-based VLAN assignment on Unifi routers.
 It’s designed to be user-friendly and straightforward, with a Telegram bot for easy control and notifications.

 Every time a new device connects to your network, Authifi can automatically assign it to a default VLAN and ask you what to do next via Telegram.
 You can then choose to assign the device to a different VLAN for future connections or block it entirely.